Lawyers are held in high regard within our society

 It can be exhausting.

-End of the first year you will have a grasp of the law, how lawyers think, what it takes to become a lawyer and apply to the second year of studies.
+End of the first year you will have a grasp of the law, how lawyers think, and what it takes to become a lawyer and apply to the second year of studies.

 You will also be able to apply the concepts you have learned.